gravityrail/kickcounter/README.md

 ## Baby kick tracker

+An example of this app running can be seen at http://kickcounter.herokuapp.com

 A simple Rails application that allows a user to track the rate of a baby's kicks over time.

 The basic process is: